Advanced Placement (AP) Exams

 AP Exam Registration & Fee Payment – Exam Only Option

 - Fill out the AP Exam Registration Form.
-Students can pick up this form from the Department Chair who oversees the related AP course.
+Students can access this form by contacting the ETHS Testing Coordinator.

-Students who drop an AP class before January 29, 2018 will receive a full refund for the AP exam fee.
-No refunds will be made for courses dropped after January 29, 2018 or for failure to take an AP exam.
+Students who drop an AP class on or before January 16, 2024 will receive a full refund for the AP course.
+No refunds will be made for courses dropped after January 16, 2024 or for failure to take an AP exam.

 Alternative Late Testing